 if the questions on your assessment can be Googled AND you are worried about cheating, then you have written a bad assessment.

 If the focus is multiple choice questions, Ferriter uses MasteryConnect, while if it is about deomonstrations, he uses Flipgrid.
-Although there are many other options out there, these work within his context.
+Although there are many other, these work within his context.
 As he explains:

 Your goal is to find tools that: